ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * the ability to manage dependencies between messages, when the Transport Services system could decide to not deliver a message, either following packet loss or because it has missed a deadline.
 In particular, this can avoid (re-)sending data that relies on a previous transmission that was never received.
 * the ability to automatically assign messages and connections to underlying transport connections to utilize multi-streaming and pooled connections.

-Allowing applications to interact with messages is backwards-compatible with existings protocols and APIs because it does not change the wire format of any protocol.
+Allowing applications to interact with messages is backwards-compatible with existing protocols and APIs because it does not change the wire format of any protocol.
 Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.
 For protocols which natively use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.

 ## Flexibile Implementation